MikeQin/dockerizing-springboot-kafka/README.md

 # Dockerizing Spring Boot Application &amp; Kafka Broker

+## Pre-Requisites

+In your OS or VM:

+- Install docker
+- Install docker-compose

+This demo uses Ubuntu Linux (16.04 LTS version) in Virtual Box.

 ## Introduction

 The purpose of the repository is to showcase how to dockerize a Spring Boot application as well as a Kafka Broker (along with Zookeeper) on either a Single Host Server or on a Swarm Cluster.

+### Docker Architectural Layers

+- Stack (Swarm Cluster)
+- Services (Single Host)
+- Container

+We are focusing on "Services" and "Swarm" layers for this demo.

 ### Use Cases

 We know dockerization can be used for:
 - Development environment
 - Automated testing environment